device42/device42-docs/docs/solution-guides/jira-service-management-assets-integration.md

 Now we'll show you how easy it is to set up the Device42-JSM integration.

-## Integrate Device42 and Jira Service Management
+### Integrate Device42 and Jira Service Management

 With just a few minutes of setup, your Device42-Jira integration will allow you to link assets between the two systems.

 ### Prerequisites:

-* Administrator privileges to a running Device42 v18.03.02 or newer virtual appliance.
+* Administrator privileges to a running Device42  v15.11.01 or newer virtual appliance.
 [Update your software](https://device42.com/update/) or [download a free trial](https://device42.com/download/).
-* Administrator privileges to a JSM Cloud Premium or Enterprise plan.
+* Administrator privileges to a JSM Cloud account.

 ### Setting Up Device42